 Infographics – We decided to put up a display of different infographics pertaining to climate change.
 We are going to be working on developing our own Bellevue College infographic to display our metrics and the work that has been accomplished in reducing our GHG emissions.

 ASG BBQ – This year the ASG decided to have their annual ASG Election BBQ during Earth Week.
 This came with the stipulation that the event would be zero-waste.
 To make the event zero-waste, items such as chips and ice cream sandwiches, which have plastic or non compostable wrappers, were replaced with fruit.
 All drink containers and table clothes were properly recycled and everything else was composted

 Ice Sculpture– The ice sculpture is a returning feature to Earth Week, having featured one several years ago.
 This year seemed the perfect year to display one shaped as an Earth as our theme was “Living in a Changing Climate”.
 We were able to watch the globe melt as the day went on, giving a micro-example of what is happening every second at the Poles.

 Rob Viens- Without Rob, Earth Week would not exist.
 A giant thanks to Rob Viens for another great year and another awesome Earth Week!

-Capes - The ASG BBQ was a great place for Sustainability to stand out.
+Capes – The ASG BBQ was a great place for Sustainability to stand out.
 With the ice sculpture being displayed, we wanted to make sure people knew we were present and playing an important role in the weeks events.
 There was no better way to accomplish the outreach we wanted than to don glorious green capes.
-We could be seen galavanting around like superheros out to save the planet.
+We could be seen gallivanting around like superheroes out to save the planet.
 Check out Dr. David Rule, BC President, wearing a green cape!
 Dr. Rule is committed to sustainability and wore the cape to show it!